Ianica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The fifteenth file is the automation of the command chown -hR owner:group owner working directory ./ The sixteenth file is the automation of the command chown -h owner:group owner filename The seventeenth file is the automation of the command chown --from=owner new owner filename
+The fifteenth file is the automation of the command chown -hR owner:group owner working directory ./ The sixteenth file is the automation of the command chown -h owner:group owner filename The seventeenth file is the automation of the command chown --from=owner new owner filename The eighteenth file is the automation of the command telnet tower.blinkenlight.nl